lktslionel/proposals/ups.spec.md

   > Why does the higher level directory structure of this application tell me the framework I am using; Why doesn't it tell me what the application does ? <br>- Robert C. Martins (Uncle Bob)

-For me, this means that we should not let those frameworks hide our buisness logic, but instead, make our application drives to way we use those frameworks.
-More precisely, the higher level directory structure of your application must either tell what your application does or nothing; the directory structure of your application must be frameworks neutral.
+For me, this means that we should not let those frameworks hide our buisness logic, but instead, make our application drives the way we use those frameworks.
+Moreover, the higher level directory structure of your application must either tell what your application does or nothing.
+The directory structure of your application must be frameworks neutral.
 But what does ***neutral*** means ?
 By neutral I mean that at first glance of an application structure you shouldn't be able to guess want framework the application is using.

 I think doing this is a step forward towards the ultime goal of building a directory structure that make us get what the application do.
 Throughout this document, I will tell you how I acheive neutrality by building a **unique** high level directory structure.